 Nay studied electrical and computer engineering at the American University of Beirut before securing an internship at Strategy& in 2010.
 Following that, she lived in London and San Francisco while studying for her MBA at the London Business School and Haas School of Business at Berkeley.
-Today, Nay is a principal with the culture and entertainment team.
+Today, Nay is a partner with the culture and entertainment team.
 Her key achievements include developing sectoral strategies in the culture and entertainment space, cultural partnerships strategies, as well as arts and culture asset strategies including the first new media art center in the region.

 Nay has a number of personal interests including acting and contemporary ballet, which she taught before joining Strategy&.